ZettaScaleLabs/stabby/stabby/TUTORIAL.md

 );
 ```

-Of course, you don't have to deal with `stabby`'s exactions: `stabby` will also define a lot of accessors and constructors to let you interract with `AllInts` in ways that mostly resemble how you would interract with normal enums, with a few exceptions:
+Of course, you don't have to deal with `stabby`'s exactions: `stabby` will also define a lot of accessors and constructors to let you interact with `AllInts` in ways that mostly resemble how you would interact with normal enums, with a few exceptions:
 - Due to the current limitations of `const fn` and traits, the constructors for each variant cannot be `const`.
 - Pattern matching is no longer available, but is instead emulated using the `match_ref`, `match_mut`, `match_owned` and their `_ctx` variants which require you to provide one closure for each variant of your enum.